Benson Syndicate: Government action

-It was completely implausible survey results such as these, as well as the sworn testimony of disenchanted employees or associates, that led to the recognition of the widespread fraud of Benson's group.
-Beginning about 1886, contracts held by certain surveyors thought to be aligned with Benson were not paid by the government, leading to various lawsuits.
-In 1887, forty one federal indictments for conspiracy and perjury were brought against Benson and several others, as mentioned in the Report quote above.
-However the trials, in federal district court, did not even occur until 1892, and when they did all were found innocent on legal technicalities.
-However their actual guilt was clear to everyone familiar with the facts, and surveyors associated with Benson had difficulty getting work.
-Because of this, Benson proposed what came to be known as the "Benson Compromise" in 1895 to the California Surveyor General, which proposed to correct or finish the survey work on several contracts that had never been paid out because government examiners had declared the work bogus.
-This compromise was accepted by the government, but little of this supposedly "corrected" work is reported to have ever been accepted by the Surveyor General as valid.
+It was implausible survey results such as these, as well as sworn testimony from disenchanted employees or associates, that led to recognition of the widespread fraud.
+Beginning about 1886, contracts held by surveyors aligned with Benson were not paid by the government, leading to various lawsuits.
+In 1887, forty-one federal indictments for conspiracy and perjury were brought against Benson and several others.
+The trials in federal district court did not occur until 1892, when all defendants were acquitted on legal technicalities.
+Their actual guilt was accepted as established by those familiar with the facts, and surveyors associated with Benson subsequently had difficulty obtaining work.

+In 1895, Benson proposed what became known as the "Benson Compromise" to the California Surveyor General, offering to correct or complete several contracts that government examiners had declared fraudulent.
+The government accepted the compromise, but the GLO's annual reports indicate that little of the supposedly corrected work was ever accepted as valid.

+In a separate legal action, Benson was sought for extradition to Oregon in connection with related land fraud.
+The case reached the Supreme Court of the United States as Benson v.
+Henkel (198 U.S. 1, 1905), in which the Court ruled against Benson's challenge to extradition.